LeonelCurti/order-taker/readme.md

 # Order-Taker App

-> Small business oriented application that allows to manage orders placed by clients.
+> Description: Small business oriented application that allows to manage orders placed by clients.

+### Features
+- Basic authentication: Login, logout and register.
+- Advance authentication:
+  * Autologin when app load/reload
+  * Refresh token rotation technique with access and refresh tokens and expiration time.
+- Redux for react state managment.
+- PDF handling.
+- Downloading and uploading files from node server and on the fly inside react.
+- Network error handling.
+- Excel files handling in node server.

 ### Techs:
 - mongodb